shopware/admin-extension-sdk-example-app/README.md

 # Admin Extension SDK Example App

+## DEPRECATION WARNING

+> ⚠️ This repository is considered deprecated and will be archived in March 2024.
+For the new version of this tool please go to [meteor-admin-sdk-example-app](https://github.com/shopware/meteor-admin-sdk-example-app).

+## Old Description

 This repository contains an example folder structure inside `src/static` which you can use as an inspiration for your admin extensions in your app.
 It uses the [Admin Extension SDK](https://github.com/shopware/admin-extension-sdk) for extending the administration.

 Everything else is just for setting up a basic app server.